Maria Lazarou: International career

-Lazarou appeared 111 times for the Greece women's national football team, including six appearances in the 2003 FIFA Women's World Cup qualifying rounds and appearances at the 2004 Summer Olympics in Athens, which she also captained, and is the top scorer of the Greece women's national football team with 26 goals.
+Lazarou appeared 111 times for the Greece national team, including six appearances in the 2003 FIFA Women's World Cup qualifying rounds and appearances at the 2004 Summer Olympics in Athens, which she also captained, and is the top scorer of the Greece women's national football team with 26 goals.

 Managerial career

 Lazarou, after having retired in 2004, returned to playing again in 2006 as a player-coach for Illiopouli Thessaloniki, and then Aris.

 Nowadays, she is not involved with football and works as a private-sector employee.

 Honours

 Lazarou won four Greek A Division (top-tier league) with four different clubs and one league in Germany with the semi-professional team of FC Rumeln-Kaldenhausen.